 These restrictions could limit our ability to finance our future operations or capital needs, make acquisitions or pursue available business opportunities.
-In addition, the Amended and Restated Senior Credit Facility requires us to maintain specified financial ratios and satisfy certain financial covenants, including maintaining a maximum senior secured leverage ratio and total leverage ratio, and a minimum interest coverage ratio.
-Some of these financial ratios will become more restrictive over the life of the Amended and Restated Senior Credit Facility.
+In addition, the senior credit facility requires us to maintain specified financial ratios and satisfy certain financial covenants, including maintaining a maximum senior secured leverage ratio and total leverage ratio, and a minimum interest coverage ratio.
+Some of these financial ratios will become more restrictive over the life of the senior credit facility.
 We may be required to take action to reduce our indebtedness or to act in a manner contrary to our business objectives to meet these ratios and satisfy these covenants.
 We could also incur additional indebtedness having even more restrictive covenants.
-Our failure to comply with any of the covenants under the Amended and Restated Senior Credit Facility, the indenture governing the 7 /4% senior notes, the indenture governing the 6.625% senior notes and the indenture governing the notes or any other indebtedness could prevent us from being able to draw on the revolver portion of the Amended and Restated Senior Credit Facility, cause an event of default under such documents and result in an acceleration of all of our outstanding indebtedness.
+Our failure to comply with any of the covenants under the senior credit facility, the indenture governing the 6.625% senior notes, the indenture governing the 5 $\frac{1}{8}$ % senior notes and the indenture governing the notes or any other indebtedness could prevent us from being able to draw on the revolver portion of the senior credit facility, cause an event of default under such documents and result in an acceleration of all of our outstanding indebtedness.
 If all of our outstanding indebtedness were to be accelerated, we likely would not be able to simultaneously satisfy all of our obligations under such indebtedness, which would materially adversely affect our financial condition and results of operations.